 Whilst the most common place for an integrated wine cooler to live is the kitchen, it is also not unusual for the cooler to be installed in a lounge as a decorative feature or in the utility room.

 We will say, that if you are planning to install your integrated wine cooler within your kitchen or in your utility room, you will need to ensure that the unit isn’t positioned in too close proximity to appliances such as a tumble dryer, washing machine or dishwasher.
-This is because these appliances tend to move and vibrate when operating, and these vibrations can be extremely harmful to wine.

 The cooling technologies of freestanding and built in / integrated wine coolers

-Both freestanding and integrated wine coolers are found with two different types of cooling technologies: compressor and thermoelectric.
 Compressor wine coolers use very similar cooling equipment to regular refrigerators, which includes a compressor, an evaporator, condenser coils and a refrigerant.

-The cooler will start when the compressor kicks in and pressurizes the refrigerant.
-The refrigerant then transforms into a liquid which raises the temperature.
-Compressor wine coolers are a lot more powerful than thermoelectric wine coolers and are more able to resist fluctuations to ambient temperatures.
+Compressor wine coolers are a lot more powerful than thermoelectric models and are more able to resist fluctuations to ambient temperatures.
 On the other hand, thermoelectric wine coolers function via a process called the ‘Peltier Effect’.

 The Peltier Effect works by transferring heat from one side of a device to another.
 When the cooler is turned on, an electrical current is applied across the unit, which creates a cool temperature throughout the space.